-5.3 EARTHING
+5,4 EARTHING

 The neutral of the generator is not bonded to the generator frame as supplied from the factory.
 An earth terminal is provided inside the terminal box adjacent to the main terminals.
-Should it be required to operate with the neutral earthed a substantial earth conductor (normally equivalent to one half of the section of the line conductors) must be connected between the neutral and the earth terminal inside the terminal box.
-Additional earth terminals are provided on the generator feet.
-These should be already bonded to the generating set bedplate by the generating set builder, but will normally be required to be connected to the site earth system.
+Should it be required to operate with the neutral earthed a substantial earth conductor (normally equivalent to one half of the section of the line conductors) must be connected between the neutrand the earth terminal inside the terminal box.
+It is the responsibility of the generating set builder to ensure the generating set bedplate and generator frame are all bonded to the main earth terminal in the terminal box.